1997–98 South-West Indian Ocean cyclone season: Tropical Cyclone Anacelle

 On February 5, the ITCZ spawned an area of convection about 1000 km southwest of Diego Garcia.
 The system slowly organized, aided by warm waters and weakening wind shear.
 On February 6, it developed into a tropical disturbance, and became Tropical Storm Anacelle two days later.
 Also on February 8, the JTWC initiated advisories on the storm as Tropical Cyclone 20S.
 The storm initially moved westward due to a ridge to the north, although the motion shifted to the southwest on February 9 due to a trough and the influence of the system that would become Tropical Storm Beltane.
 Anacelle developed an eye feature on February 10, indicating that it attained tropical cyclone status, or winds of at least 120 km/h.
 Around that time, Anacelle passed just west of St. Brandon.
 On February 11, the cyclone passed about 100 km (60 mi) east of Mauritius.
 Shortly thereafter, Anacelle attained peak winds while presenting a 30 km eye.
 It reached peak winds of 140 km/h, according to MFR, while the JTWC estimated peak winds of 215 km/h.
 An approaching trough weakened the cyclone and steered it southeastward, causing the eye to disappear.
 On February 13, Anacelle became extratropical, although the remnants continued southeastward, passing near Île Amsterdam on the next day and re-intensifying on February 15 in the southern Indian Ocean.

 While passing near St. Brandon, Anacelle produced peak winds of 101 km/h, with gusts to 151 km/h.
 Later, the storm produced gusty winds of less than 120 km/h on Mauritius, along with 125 mm of rainfall at Port Louis.
 The extratropical remnants also brought gale-force winds to Île Amsterdam.

+Tropical Disturbance Cindy

+On February 16, Cyclone Victor crossed into the basin from the Australian Region with a well-defined circulation but little convection.
+Despite being downgraded to a tropical disturbance, the system was named Cindy by the Mauritius Meteorological Service on February 16.
+The system continued gradually weakening while turning more to the southwest, dissipating on February 19.
+This marked the end of a 50‑day period in which the related storms Katrina and Victor-Cindy were active.